 Banks County High School Senior Wins FFA State Wiring Competition

-Banks County High School senior Matt Sanders won a $1,000 scholarship in the State EMC/FFA Agricultural Education Career Development Event (CDE), a wiring competition that tests students in three knowledge skills using the National Electric Code.
+Banks County High School senior Matthew Anderson won a $1,000 scholarship in the State EMC/FFA Agricultural Education Career Development Event (CDE), a wiring competition that tests students in skills using the National Electric Code.
 Jackson EMC is a sponsor of the competition.

-Sanders previously won the regional wiring event to advance to the state competition.
-He plans a career as a residential electrician.
-Sanders will attend Athens Technical College and pursue a degree in electrical construction.
+Anderson previously won the regional wiring event to advance to the state competition.
+He plans a career in agricultural engineering.